Piezoelectric sensor: Applications

 Piezoelectric sensors are versatile tools for the measurement of various processes.
 They are used for quality assurance, process control, and for research and development in many industries.
-Pierre Curie discovered the piezoelectric effect in 1880, but only in the 1950s did manufacturers begin to use the piezoelectric effect in industrial sensing applications.
+Jacques and Pierre Curie discovered the piezoelectric effect in 1880, but only in the 1950s did manufacturers begin to use the piezoelectric effect in industrial sensing applications.
 Since then, this measuring principle has been increasingly used, and has become a mature technology with excellent inherent reliability.

 They have been successfully used in various applications, such as in medical, aerospace, nuclear instrumentation, and as a tilt sensor in consumer electronics or a pressure sensor in the touch pads of mobile phones.
 In the automotive industry, piezoelectric elements are used to monitor combustion when developing internal combustion engines.
 The sensors are either directly mounted into additional holes into the cylinder head or the spark/glow plug is equipped with a built-in miniature piezoelectric sensor.

 The rise of piezoelectric technology is directly related to a set of inherent advantages.
-The high modulus of elasticity of many piezoelectric materials is comparable to that of many metals and goes up to 106 N/m².
+The high modulus of elasticity of many piezoelectric materials is comparable to that of many metals and goes up to 106 N/m2.
 Even though piezoelectric sensors are electromechanical systems that react to compression, the sensing elements show almost zero deflection.
 This gives piezoelectric sensors ruggedness, an extremely high natural frequency and an excellent linearity over a wide amplitude range.
 Additionally, piezoelectric technology is insensitive to electromagnetic fields and radiation, enabling measurements under harsh conditions.
 Some materials used (especially gallium phosphate or tourmaline) are extremely stable at high temperatures, enabling sensors to have a working range of up to 1000 °C. Tourmaline shows pyroelectricity in addition to the piezoelectric effect; this is the ability to generate an electrical signal when the temperature of the crystal changes.
 This effect is also common to piezoceramic materials.
 Gautschi in Piezoelectric Sensorics (2002) offers this comparison table of characteristics of piezo sensor materials vs other types: